Easiest Countries in The World to Get Dual Citizenship

 So, you’re planning to move to one of these countries?

 If you are moving abroad and are not yet a citizen of the country, Expat Financial recommends global nomads to get comprehensive global medical travel insurance.
-No matter where you are planning to move to begin your expatriate lifestyle, it is important to opt for international health insurance.
+No matter where you are planning to move to begin your expatriate lifestyle, it is important to opt for global health insurance.
 It will save you from many medical hassles.